Altice Portugal: Frequency changes on terrestrial television

+PT Portugal in the fight soon for SIC and TVI on TDT

+In November 2015, PT Portugal reached an agreement with the 2015 APDC session, as did Nos and Vodafone, from the regulators of RTP, SIC and TVI.
+The company regulated the communication groups of RTP, Media Capital or the Portuguese Group Impresa to get the replacement from the telecommunications company.
+Miguel Almeida, president of NOS agreed to purchase the channel's rights BTV and Sporting TV in the relationship of Portuguese football rights.
+The communication company's operation was carried out by PT.

 Ownership

-Altice Portugal is no longer a publicly traded company, since 100% of its capital is owned by Altice Group.
+Altice Portugal is no longer a publicly traded company, since 100% of its capital is owned by Altice.

 As of 15 November 2011 its major stockholders were Espírito Santo Financial Group (11.30%), RS Holding (10.05%), Capital Research and Management (9.97%), Oi;k (7.00%), Caixa Geral de Depósitos (6.23%), Brandes Investment Partners (5.24%) and Norges Bank (5.01%).

 After privatization the Portuguese government owned 500 golden shares in PT, which carried special rights over the company's management decisions and blocked any one shareholder from holding more than 10% of voting rights within the company.
 The golden shares were the subject of a long running dispute between the government and the European Commission, which alleged that their existence was illegal under EU law.
 Portugal argued that the shares were in the public interest.
 A case brought before the European Court of Justice by the commission to force the government to cede its shares resulted in the announcement of their abolition in July 2011.

-On 2 October 2013 it was reported that Portugal Telecom and Brazil's Oi are to Merge to create a Brazil-based company.
+On 2 October 2013 it was reported that Portugal Telecom and Brazil's Oi are to merge to create a Brazil-based company.

-Since June 2, 2015, it is a wholly owned subsidiary of Altice Group, a multinational cable and telecommunications company with a presence in France, Israel, Belgium & Luxembourg, Portugal, French West Indies/Indian Ocean Area and Dominican Republic (“Overseas Territories”) and Switzerland.
+Since 2 June 2015 it is a wholly owned subsidiary of Altice, a multinational cable and telecommunications company with a presence in France, Israel, Belgium & Luxembourg, Portugal, French West Indies/Indian Ocean Area and Dominican Republic (“Overseas Territories”) and Switzerland.